aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Tip 2**: If you get stuck with `NaN`, you should know that `typeof NaN === 'number'`.
 Given that `NaN` stands for "not a number", that's not very intuitive is it?
 Well, [here is an explanation](http://stackoverflow.com/questions/2801601/why-does-typeof-nan-return-number).
 Also, `isNaN()` is a great way to check if a value is `NaN`, but be careful because `isNaN("a string") === true`.

-**Tip 3**: Some of the tests used data that is defined in `./data/data.js`.
+**Tip 3**: Some of the tests use data that is defined in `./data/data.js`.
 You may need to inspect that file to get a sense of the data being used.

 ## Part 2: CommonJS Modules